csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 **agi definitions**

--  AI systems are fully substitutable for human labor (or have a comparably large impact (from Future Fund prize)
+-  AI systems are fully substitutable for human labor, or have a comparably large impact (from Future Fund prize)
 -  APS properties (carlsmith, 2022)

-   -  Advanced capability: they outperform the best humans on some set of tasks which when performed at advanced levels grant significant power in today’s world (tasks like scientific research, business/military/political strategy, engineering, and persuasion/manipulation)
+   -  **A**dvanced capability: they outperform the best humans on some set of tasks which when performed at advanced levels grant significant power in today’s world (tasks like scientific research, business/military/political strategy, engineering, and persuasion/manipulation)

-   -  Agentic planning: they make and execute plans, in pursuit of objectives, on the basis of models of the world
+      -  Agentic **p**lanning: they make and execute plans, in pursuit of objectives, on the basis of models of the world

-   -  Strategic awareness: the models they use in making plans represent with reasonable accuracy the causal upshot of gaining and maintaining power over humans and the real-world environment.
+      -  **S**trategic awareness: the models they use in making plans represent with reasonable accuracy the causal upshot of gaining and maintaining power over humans and the real-world environment.

 **papers**